anuket-project/anuket-specifications/doc/tech/usecases.md

         Note (5) - Hosting the CU/DU on-Customer Infrastructure depends on the enterprise offering by the Mobile Operator and the selected Private 5G setup.

-        Note (6) – The Cloud Infrastructure can be governed by the client or handled by the Service Provider (Mobile Operator) as part of Managed-services model.
+        Note (6) – The Edge Cloud Infrastructure can be governed by the client or handled by the Service Provider (Mobile Operator) as part of Managed-services model.

-- **Use Case #3 - Edge Automotive (V2X) with uRLLC Network Slicing**
+- **Use Case #3 - Edge Automotive (V2X) with uRLLC Core Network Slicing**

   - **Business Objectives**